(Available from April 2018)

 Grade II listed farmhouse dating from the Seventeenth Century.
 Full of character and retaining many period features, the property overlooks a traditional farmyard of mainly Eighteenth and Nineteenth Century farm buildings.
+Stabling, yard and 0.75 acre (approx.) paddock available if required.
 The historic setting is owned and maintained by the Corsham Estate and lies within a designated Conservation Area.

-Kichen, Dining room, Living room, Snug, Utility, Cloakroom, 4 Bedrooms, Study landing, Bathroom, Shower room.
+Kitchen, Dining room, Living room, Snug, Utility, Cloakroom, 4 Bedrooms, Study landing, Bathroom, Shower room.
 Garden.
+Stabling, Yard and Paddock (if reqd.).
 Under cover parking for up to two vehicles.
 Oil Fired Central Heating.

 Leave Chippenham on the west bound A4 travelling towards Corsham and Bath.
 After the roundabout junction with the A350, take the first left-hand turn signposted "Easton".
 Continue for approximately ¾ mile and take the second right-hand turn.
 Easton Farmhouse is the first residence on the right-hand side after approx. ¼ mile.